 "The introduction of Homologation in Forza Motorsport 7 is an important evolution to our racing standards in Forza, and a feature that we believe all players will benefit from, regardless of their skill level and experience," Ekberg concluded.

-Forza Motorsport 7 launched for Ultimate Edition owners via early access on Friday, September 29th before launching for all customers worldwide on Tuesday, October 3rd.
+Ultimate Edition owners via early access on Friday, September 29th before launching for all customers worldwide on Tuesday, October 3rd.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.